Upcoming Events

 2. Wait for your time in the pasture rotation.
 Each cow is roughly 4 feet across.
 All the cattle need is a small “pasture” to graze.
 No water or hay necessary.
 Install and removal are provided.

 3. Enjoy gazing at your herd!
-All funds raised will support Martha’s Vineyard 4-H and the care of our real cattle herd, housed at the MV Agricultural Society.
+All funds raised will support Martha’s Vineyard 4-H and the care of our 4-H cattle.

 This program is being administered by the Katama Cowpokes 4-H club; please reach out to 4-H leader Carole Soule at carole@soulecoaching.com with any questions or concerns.